 The reason I don’t wash eggs is simply because of the bloom.

-The bloom is destroyed with washing.
+The bloom is destroyed by washing.
 By not washing, the membrane is left intact and the egg keeps longer.

 Should I refrigerate my eggs?